Vietnam is one of the countries that have a long and most complicated history in the world.

-In 1770s, Nguyen brothers led a rebellion at Tay Son.
+In the 1770s, Nguyen brothers led a rebellion at Tay Son.
 By 1786 they were in control of the whole of Vietnam and one brother, Nguyen Hue made himself Emperor Quang Trung.
 In 1788 the Chinese intervened in Vietnam but the Vietnamese routed them at Dong Da.
 A Nguyen lord named Nguyen Anh escaped.
 He raised an army and from 1789 he pushed back the rebels.
 Nguyen Anh took Hanoi in 1802 and made himself Emperor Gia Long.

-Meanwhile the Portuguese reached Vietnam by sea in 1516.
+Meanwhile the Portuguese reached Vietnam by the sea in 1516.
 In their wake came missionaries, first Dominicans then Jesuits and the Roman Catholic Church made some headway in Vietnam.

 French and USA failures in Vietnam